yogesh087/resume-builder/README.md

 ---

-Improvements if Given More Time:
+## Improvements if Given More Time:

 Implement a dark mode and theme customization for user preference.

 Add analytics to track resume views and downloads.

 Enhance performance optimizations for large-scale user data.

-Improve unit and integration tests to cover all critical flows.

 Expand AI-powered features for resume suggestions and automated formatting.